jundalisay/superb/content/en/social/economics/alternatives-to-money.md

 {{< youtube fD9ynFI8bQQ >}}

-Thus, a Pantrynomic system will have two stores of value:
+Thus, a Supereconomic system will have 2 stores of value:

 Kind | Manifestation | Speed | Reach | Remarks
 --- | --- | --- | --- | ---
 Grains | Local Points| Moderate | For local transactions of basic value Gold | Bank Gold and gold-backed local currencies | Slow | For foreign investments and circulation of non-basic value (wholesale money)

 {{< img src="/graphics/econ/storesvalue.png" alt="Bank Gold, Points" cap="In Superphysics, the two stores of value work together to maintain and grow the economy sustainably" >}}